The Truth About Omega 3 Supplements: What Works in 2025

 Overconsumption Risks

-Too much it can thin your blood and may cause bleeding.
-Unless your doctor tells you otherwise, always stick to the recommended dose.
+Excessive amounts can thin your blood and can make it bleed.
+Usually, until your doctor instructs otherwise, you should always use the recommended dose.

 Interactions with Medications

-If you’re on blood thinners, talk to your doctor before starting Omega 3 supplements.
+When you are taking blood thinners, consult your doctor before you start taking Omega 3 supplements.

 How to Consume Safely